When You Need Business Funding Fast

 Merchant Cash Advance

 A merchant cash advance (MCA) can be the solution for someone who needs an immediate lump sum of money.
-Cash advance companies can provide an infusion of capital in just 48 hours in return for a percentage of your future credit card receipts.
+Cash advance companies can provide an infusion of capital in just 48 hours in return for a percentage of your future credit card receipts and other business receipts.

 The payback time depends on how well your business does.
 If it booms, the amount gets paid back quickly.
 If you are stalling, the payment time drags out substantially.
-Thus, the challenge with MCA funders is that they charge high interest and want it paid back quickly.
-The daily 20 percent skim off the top of your credit card receipts also can be a big drain on cash flow.
+Thus, MCAs can be more expensive than other alternative business funding methods.
+The daily or weekly percent skim off the top of your credit card receipts or other accounts receivable also can be a big drain on cash flow.
 MCA funding is not a good long-term solution for any business.

 The least costly forms of third-party funding are usually a business term loan from a bank or an SBA loan from an approved SBA partner lender (usually a bank).
 However, if you have bad credit (scores of 600 or less), this type of funding will be hard to achieve.
 Traditional small business loans usually come at interest rates of seven to 25 percent, depending on creditworthiness, and come with terms of 1 to 5 years.
 Securing approval for a traditional small business loan from a bank or credit union can take weeks.
 If you are in dire need of immediate funding, it won’t be the right solution.